Bona Malwal: Nimeiry era

 In 1980, Malwal returned to Sudan and became the Regional Minister of Industry and Mining in Abel Alier's government for the Southern Sudan Autonomous Region.
 Later, in August 1981, he was moved to the Regional Ministry of Finance and Economic Planning after a disagreement with the (national) Minister of Industry and Mining, Sherif El-Tohamy, for his decision to place an oil refinery in Kosti instead of Bentiu.
 During his tenure, the World Bank funded a rice project in Aweil, which initially faced opposition from the local Dinka community but was eventually accepted and implemented.
 The project, covering a million acres, aimed to make Sudan self-sufficient in rice.
 But once the Sudanese Civil War (1983–2005) started, it reduced the project productivity and disrupted transportation, affecting marketability.
 Malwal also leveraged his contacts for a US$9 million for the southern region's development.

 Malwal was later dismissed from Alier's regional government due to his vocal opposition to Nimeiry's Islamist stance.
 He was detained in Kobar Prison in October 1981 until 1984.
-After he was released, he fled to the UK and later the US.
+After he was released, he fled to the United Kingdom and later the US.
 He returned after the April 1985 revolution as a journalist, establishing The Sudan Times (1986–1989) with Mahjoub Mohamed Salih, and opposing Sadiq al Mahdi's new government that came after the 1985 coup d'état.
 During that time, he documented how the north's policies, during the Second Sudanese Civil War, led to the 1988 famine in Bahr El Ghazal, which killed approximately 250,000 to 500,000 people.
 Malwal also later testified in front of the US Congress in 1987 about Slavery in Sudan.

 Malwal left for the UK again following the 1989 Sudanese coup d'état led by Brigadier Omar al-Bashir and supported by Hassan al-Turabi, the leader of the National Islamic Front.